-For information on the availability of EB-4 visas, please visit Adjustment of Status Filing Charts from the Visa Bulletin.
+For information on the availability of EB-4 visas, please visit our Adjustment of Status Filing Charts from the Visa Bulletin page.

 Petitioning for an Employment-Based Fourth Preference Immigrant

-To petition for an employment-based fourth preference immigrant, your employer must file a Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
-However, there are certain situations where you, the employee, may self-petition on your own behalf in other subcategories.
+Certain employment-based fourth preference subcategories require your employer to file a Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
+You are required to self-petition on your own behalf in other subcategories.
 Other categories do not require a Form I-360.
 Please review the category-specific information and the form instructions to see if you are eligible to self-petition and what required supporting evidence needs to be included.
 Category-specific information is available in the USCIS Policy Manual Volume 7, Part F, Special Immigrant-Based (EB-4) Adjustment.

-Some EB-4 classifications allow derivative beneficiaries.
-Your spouse may also be admitted to the United States.
-Your children, unmarried under the age of 21, may be admitted to the United States.
-For more information, please visit our Green Card webpage.
+Some EB-4 classifications allow your spouse and unmarried children under the age of 21 to be admitted to the United States.
+For more information, please visit our Green Card Eligibility Category page.

-Under sections 101(a)(27)(M) and 203(b)(4) of the Immigration and Nationality Act, the United States Agency for Global Media (USAGM) (formerly known as the United States Broadcasting Board of Governors), or a grantee of the USAGM, may petition for an alien (and the alien’s accompanying spouse and children) to work as a broadcaster for the USAGM or a grantee of the USAGM in the United States.
-For the purposes of this section, the terms:
+Under sections 101(a)(27)(M) and 203(b)(4) of the Immigration and Nationality Act, the United States Agency for Global Media (USAGM) (formerly known as the United States Broadcasting Board of Governors), or a grantee of the USAGM, may petition for you (and your accompanying spouse and children) to work as a broadcaster for the USAGM or a grantee of the USAGM in the United States.
+For the purposes of this section, we use the following definitions:

-- Broadcaster means a reporter, writer, translator, editor, producer or announcer for news broadcasts; hosts for news broadcasts, news analysis, editorial and other broadcast features; or a news analysis specialist.
-The term broadcaster does not include individuals performing purely technical or support services for the USAGM or a USAGM grantee.
+- “Broadcaster” means a reporter, writer, translator, editor, producer or announcer for news broadcasts; hosts for news broadcasts, news analysis, editorial and other broadcast features; or a news analysis specialist.
+This term does not include noncitizens performing purely technical or support services for the USAGM or a USAGM grantee.

-(ii) The broadcasting expertise held by the alien, including how long the alien has been performing duties that relate to the prospective position or a statement as to how the alien possesses the necessary skills that make him or her qualified for the broadcasting-related position within the USAGM or USAGM grantee.
+- Your broadcasting expertise, including how long you have been performing duties that relate to the prospective position or a statement as to how you have the necessary skills that make you qualified for the broadcasting-related position.

 - Form I-485, Application to Register Permanent Residence or Adjust Status